Vietnam.vn - Nền tảng quảng bá Việt Nam

 puzzling action, fifa accused of gender discrimination before 2023 women's world cup

-FIFA to hire only male players to assist referees before 2023 World Cup.
+FIFA will only hire male players to assist referees before the 2023 World Cup.

 “FIFA's refereeing department sent an email requesting to hire only 50 male players aged 15 and over, who would be paid around $32.80 per person per day to attend training sessions with the referees.